dvreeze/ocp-java-17-learning/doc/chapter05-methods.md

 * *public*: method can be called from anywhere

 *Optional specifiers for methods*:
-* *static*: the method belongs to the class itself instead of an instance of the class
+* *static*: the method belongs to the class itself instead of to an instance of the class
 * *abstract*: abstract class or interface where the method body is excluded
 * *final*: the method may not be overridden in a subclass
 * *default*: used in an interface to provide a default implementation of a method (for classes that implement the interface)